drewschrauf/morphed/README.md

 - _morphdom_ (`Object`) - This object gets passed through to morphdom.
 See the [morphdom API documentation](https://github.com/patrick-steele-idem/morphdom#api) for supported options.
 - _ignoreAttribute_ (`String`, default `morphed-ignore`) - Change the attribute used to flag a node to be ignored by morphdom.
 See the Caveats section for the usage of the parameter.
 - _initialState_ (`Object`) - Provide an initial state for use with the State API.
 See the State API section for details.
 - _clone_ (`Boolean`, default `true`) - Set this to false to avoid the overhead of cloning DOM nodes.
 You must instead return a node from the `renderFunction`.
 Use this with a templating library to generate elements that don't need to be prerendered in the page's source.
-The `renderFunction` callback will not be passed the DOM node, the state becomes the first parameter.
+The `renderFunction` callback will not be passed a node, the state becomes the first parameter.

 ### render()